By Nina Badwal – July 2021 –

 The third instalment of the “Spring Gathering Community Conversations,” focused on supporting informal businesses and generating income during the pandemic.
 The virtual event was attended by about 45 people including residents and service providers on June 24th.

 The discussion started off with a panel of four community members sharing their stories of struggles and successes.
-Next, a presentation on a STJ revitalization project was held; following that, information on career resource sites was shared with the audience.
+Next, a presentation on a SJT revitalization project was held; following that, information on career resource sites was shared with the audience.

 The panel’s insights